jonstuebe/git-fit/README.md

 If there's a cached copy, its contents will simply be copied to the asset's location.
 If not, a copy will be fetched from S3 and cached.

-Note that pull will not overwrite existing files unless the path is explicitly passed as an argument.
-This is to prevent you from accidentally overwriting local changes that are unsynced.
+You can do a partial pull by explicitly passing arguments; otherwise all managed assets will be pulled.
+Pull will not overwrite existing files - this is to prevent you from accidentally overwriting local changes that are unsynced.
+To overwrite, remove the local copy first.

 ### Pushing ###